How to Spend a Day in Petone, Lower Hutt

 22 Victoria Street, Petone, Lower Hutt

-While the Baylands Brewery and Taproom have been in the business of making beer for a while now, it wasn’t until the worst of the pandemic had passed that the taproom opened for custom.
+While Baylands Brewery has been in the business of making beer for a while now, it wasn’t until the worst of the pandemic had passed that their taproom opened for business.
 A welcoming, vibrant space serving a huge variety of beer on tap in addition to a family-friendly tasty menu, Baylands Brewery and Taproom is the ultimate place to spend an afternoon.
-Only a few blocks over, Gear Street Union is a burger bar housed in the old Wellington Motorcycles building.
-Its expansive burger menu certainly pairs well with a pint, though the wide variety of options also makes it a popular brunch destination, too for both young and old.
+Only a few blocks over, Gear Street Union is a classic diner and burger bar housed in the old Wellington Motorcycles building.
+Its expansive, hearty menu certainly pairs well with a pint, though the wide variety of options also makes it a popular brunch destination, too, for both young and old.

 Dirty Burger

-Established back in 2019, the OG Dirty Burger operates with the goal of serving up the best burgers and sides in an upbeat environment that boasts a New York ‘old-school’ hip-hop vibe.
-And that it does: the flagship store is dedicated to the infamous rapper The Notorious B.I.G., so do not leave without taking a selfie!
+Established back in 2019, the OG Dirty Burger operates with the goal of serving up the best burgers and sides in an upbeat environment that boasts a New York old-school hip-hop vibe.
+And that it does: the flagship store is dedicated to the infamous rapper The Notorious B.I.G., so do not leave without taking a selfie in front of the mural!

 Viva Mexico